progress/OpenEdge_Retired_Products/README.md

 ## Caveat

 Some very basic sanity testing has been done against OpenEdge 12 to ensure this builds and major functionality works.
 There are some known issues.
-Please refere to each respective sub-project to view those issues.
+Please refer to each respective sub-project to view those issues.

 ## Software
-- OpenEdge Translation Manager and Visual Translator [adretran]
+- adetran:  OpenEdge Translation Manager and Visual Translator
-- Progress Dynamics [dynamics]
+- dynamics: Progress Dynamics

 ## Help
 For help and instructions visit https://docs.progress.com.
 None of the contained software are not distributed with OpenEdge 12.
 You may need to refer to the OpenEdge 11 help content.